The AIMN is a platform for citizen journalists and bloggers to write and engage in an independent media environment.

 Sally Baxter – Sally (usually) blogs fortnightly on the past, present and future of journalism – from growing up in Hong Kong, to working in the UK and now observing the state of the world from her native Australia.
 Read more Baxter here.

-Eva Cripps – is a freelance writer with a keen interest in legal, social justice and community matters, particularly where they intertwine with politics.
-She has a Bachelor of Laws degree with First Class Honours, and is currently in the final year of studying for the Bachelor of Social Science, majoring in Social Justice and Behavioural Science.
+Eva Cripps – Eva is a freelance writer with a keen interest in legal, social justice and community matters, particularly where they intertwine with politics.
+She has a Bachelor of Laws degree with First Class Honours, and a Bachelor of Social Science, majoring in Social Justice and Behavioural Science.
 Eva enjoys fighting politically expedient populism and is commited to empowering Australians to participate in democracy.
 She’s also a mother to two young children and lives in Tasmania.

 Ben Clark – Ben is a student journalist currently studying a Bachelor of Arts at the University of Melbourne.
 He also writes for Farrago magazine and is a member of the YMCA Youth Press Gallery.
 He barracks for the Carlton Football Club and watches too much House of Cards.
 He also blogs on his own site, The Cynical Times.